Skip to main content

 keyMap field reference — translating between CORA and device key indices

-• Image (sendImage): CORA key index → device wire image id.
-Set coraToWireImage (explicit lookup array) or imageOffset (constant offset), or leave both unset for an identity mapping.
+• Image (sendImage): CORA key index → device wire image id — coraToWireImage (explicit array) or imageOffset (constant), else identity.

-• Input (parseInput): device wire key code → CORA (MK.2) key index.
-Set wireInputToCora (explicit lookup array, -1 = unused/ignored key) or inputOffset (constant offset), or leave both unset for identity.
+• Input (parseInput): device wire key code → CORA (MK.2) index — wireInputToCora (explicit array, -1 = unused) or inputOffset (constant), else identity.

 Step 2a — register the vendor (if new)